christine1810/John-Baskerville/wilson_miner_review.md

-# Review of Wilson miners 'When We Build'
+# Wilson Miner 'When We Build'

 “The potential for what we do” This statement by Wilson Miner during his *‘When We Build’* talk spoke to me immediately.
 During his talk he states “It is a uniquely exciting time to be designing Interfaces, interactive digital tools and products.” as an aspiring UX Designer I believe he is right.